 For further information please see the community section "How to become a partner".

 The Interreg CENTRAL EUROPE Applicant Community has been newly developed to facilitate transnational matchmaking.
 This community brings together organisations from all over central Europe and facilitate partner search and project idea generation.
 It helps applicants to effectively present project ideas and build project partnerships.

 Organisations looking for partners to join their project idea can register with the platform and submit their project idea in the "Browse ideas" section.
 In order to find suitable partners from a specific field of expertise or country, you can also browse organisation profiles in the section "Find partners" and get in touch directly on the platform.

 For further information please see our community section "How to find a partner".

-After the official call opening in October/November, lead applicants with a project idea in an advanced stage can request individual consultations with the JS team.
-The aim of these consultations is to advise lead applicants on the relevance of their project ideas and to clarify technical questions.
-Individual consultations will take place as virtual meetings.
+As of 29 November 2021, lead applicants with a project idea in an advanced stage can request a non-compulsory individual consultation with the JS team.
+The aim of these consultations is to advise lead applicants on the relevance of their project ideas and to clarify technical questions related to contents, communications and finances.